Even floors that look clean can hide germs and bacteria from common spillages, soil debris from outside, pet messes, and several other sources.

 Cleaning and Disinfecting Laminating Floors

-This type of floor is best to clean using little water.
+This type of floor is best cleaned using little water.

 The next step is to gather the necessary tools and materials.
 You may use warm water or a mixture of vinegar and water at the rate of about 50 ml vinegar in 3 liters of water to ensure closeness to neutrality.